Gardening is a great past-time as well as a great way to grow your favorite veggies, fruits and so much more!

 Once you have that figured out, now we can move onto planning the layout of your garden.
 Starting out your garden map, you will want to measure and draw out your garden on a scale of 1:1.
 Meaning 1’ of your garden is the size of 1” on your map.
 Be sure to include any obstacles (décor, pots, irrigation, etc.) so you know what your space looks like.
 Once you have it drawn up, you can start to plan out what you want to plant and where to put it!
 Remember to think about how big the crop will be when growing.
 Reference the Farmers Almanac Growing guide to see how big of a plot each plant will be in your garden.

 All in the soil

 Good soil is the key to a great garden!
 Plants depend on the soil for their nutrients, stability and its drainage.
 Starting with a well-drained soil will be the best start for your garden.
 Adding organic material/compost will be any gardens saving grace.
 This will not increase the soils drainage and its water retention, but also it gives the plant its nutrients.

 If soil is the key to a successful garden, compost is the secret weapon for any Gardner to make any garden that much better!

-Frost dates are an average time of the last frost in spring and the first frost in the fall.
-There is different classification of freezing temperatures and what their effect is on plants.
+Frost dates are the average time of the last frost in spring and the first frost in the fall.
+There is different classification of freezing temperatures and their effect is on plants.

 29° to 32°F (-1.7° to 0°C)